A woman taking her temperature and holding her head

-12 Early Symptoms of Lupus
+12 Warning Signs of Lupus

 1. Butterfly Rash

 The second most common place for the rash to arise is on the chest.
-The rash may appear as a single raised, red and disc-shaped lesion, or as a widespread skin disturbance with multiple elevated, red lesions.
+The rash may appear as a single raised, red and disc-shaped lesion or as a widespread skin disturbance with multiple elevated, red lesions.

 Exposure to sunlight may make the lesions worse.
 Sensitive individuals may experience a severe skin reaction with an exacerbation of other symptoms when exposed to sunlight.